 How have you been sleeping these days?

-In times of stress I have a hard time sleeping.
-It doesn’t matter if it’s happy excited, or letting fear and doubt get the better of me.
-My body gets so tired, I toss and turn, have weird dreams, and wake up in the early hours, sound familiar?
+In times of stress, I have a hard time sleeping.
+It doesn’t matter if it’s happy exciting or letting fear and doubt get the better of me.
+My body gets so tired, I toss and turn, have wild dreams, and wake up in the early hours, sound familiar?

-So when my friend Alice started talking about the crazy dreams she was having, I completely understood.
-Her dreams took her all the way back to high school- unable to find the classroom, sure she had missed the exam or forgotten to study!
-Mine involve my children falling into swimming pools mysteriously full of sharks (I rescue them, don’t worry) or trying to get my dinner back from tigers!
+So when my friend Alice started talking about the wild dreams she was having, I completely understood.
+Her dreams took her all the way back to high school- unable to find the classroom, sure she had missed the exam, or forgotten to study!
+Mine involves my children falling into swimming pools mysteriously full of sharks (I rescue them, don’t worry) or trying to get my dinner back from tigers!

-You see, the unconscious mind creates upsetting dreams as a way to process and explain the underlying stress you are experiencing.
-Now, in May of 2020, it’s Covid 19.
+You see, the unconscious mind creates wild dreams as a way to process and explain the underlying stress you are experiencing.
+Now, in May of 2020, it’s COVID 19.
 There are many factors outside our control, we are or are not working- both have their problems, and we are not able to interact with our friends and extended family.